michaelcloran/michael-cloran/README.md

  ### Contact page

   - The Contact page is to be used as a avenue for a possability to contact Michael Cloran.
 It is not server side ready just yet so when the user clicks on submit the form reads back the contents of the message.
-Note that the all form fields are required for the form to submit.
+Note that all form fields are required for the form to submit.

     ![image](https://github.com/michaelcloran/michael-cloran/assets/107754541/82c6f7f4-6cb3-4fcb-905a-7371f09b4cd9)